-Embrace the warm autumn aesthetic at these colour-filled locales.
+Embrace (and capture) the warm autumn aesthetic at these colour-filled locales.

 Evergreen Brick Works